markfinger/python-webpack/README.md

 [![Build Status](https://travis-ci.org/markfinger/python-webpack.svg?branch=master)](https://travis-ci.org/markfinger/python-webpack)

-Python bindings to [webpack](https://webpack.github.io) - takes modules with dependencies and generates static assets representing those modules, enabling you to package your assets so that they can be reused on the clientside.
+Python bindings to [webpack](https://webpack.github.io).
+Parses modules with dependencies and generates static assets representing those modules, enabling you to package your assets so that they can be reused on the clientside.